Kotoni Staggs: 2019

 On July 7, 2019, Staggs kicked 4 conversions from 4 attempts in the "Baby Broncos"' crucial 2-point win over the Cronulla-Sutherland Sharks in round 16.

 Staggs made 24 appearances for Brisbane in the 2019 NRL season as the club finished 8th on the table and qualified for the finals.
 Staggs played in the club's elimination final against Parramatta which Brisbane lost 58–0 at the new Western Sydney Stadium.
 The defeat was the worst in Brisbane's history and also the biggest finals defeat in history.

 2020

 Staggs made 14 appearances for Brisbane in the 2020 NRL season.
-He finished as the club's top try scorer and top points scorer in a disappointing year as they finished last on the table and claimed the wooden spoon for the first time in their history.
+He finished as the club's top try scorer and top points scorer in a disappointing year as they claimed the wooden spoon for the first time in their history.

 2021

 In round 20 of the 2021 NRL season, Staggs scored two tries for Brisbane in a 37–18 victory over arch-rivals North Queensland.

 On 31 July, Staggs was ruled out for the remainder of the season with an MCL injury.